ove/ove-docs/docs/USAGE.md

 It is recommended to use OVE with Google Chrome, as this is the web browser used for development and in production at the [Data Science Institute](http://www.imperial.ac.uk/data-science/).
 However, OVE should also be compatible with other modern web browsers: if you encounter any browser-specific bugs please [report them as an Issue](https://github.com/ove/ove-apps/issues).

-To test OVE functionality, you can simply open four web browser windows (or tabs) with the following URLs to create the `LocalFour` space:
+To test OVE functionality, you can simply open four web browser windows (or tabs) with the following URLs corresponding to the `LocalFour` space:

 ```text
 http://OVE_CORE_HOST:PORT/view.html?oveViewId=LocalFour-0